Willie Williams (murderer)

 His next action was on January 12, 1992, when he and two other men went to the Juvenile Justice Center and tricked the receptionist into letting them enter.
 He then held the receptionist and deputy sheriff hostage while demanding to see Jessica, Dominic and Broderick.
 He would later testify that he planned to kill the three to stop them being witnesses at his trial.
 He later surrendered and was re-indicted on twelve counts of aggravated murder, four counts of kidnapping, and one count of aggravated burglary.
 The three juveniles pleaded guilty to delinquency by reason of complicity to aggravated murder, complicity to aggravated burglary, and complicity to kidnapping.
 Williams pleaded not guilty but was convicted on all counts and was sentenced to death on the four aggravated murder convictions.

 Police think that Williams may have killed up to ten other people during his criminal career.
 He had previously done five years in a California prison for cocaine trafficking and bank robbery.
 He had also once walked into a police station in Youngstown and asked for information on rival drug dealers in the area.

 The Ohio Parole Board recommended that Governor Bob Taft not give clemency in this case, which he withheld on October 24.

 He was pronounced dead at 10:20 a.m.
 EDT on October 25, 2005, after the lethal injection at the Southern Ohio Correctional Facility in Lucasville, Ohio.
 He did not have a last meal request, though did have a cup of coffee.
 In his final statement he said:

-I'm not going to waste no time talking about my lifestyle, my case, my punishment.
+"I'm not going to waste no time talking about my lifestyle, my case, my punishment.
 Mom, you've been there for me from the beginning.
 I love you.
 To my nieces, nephew and uncle I love you very much.
-Ya'll stick together.
+Y'all stick together.
 Don't worry about me.
 I'm OK.
 This all ain't nothing.
 That's it."